johnshearing/SmartWallet/README.md

 # SmartWallet

 ## Cardano Smart Contract Works With Your Hardware Wallet
-## Trustless Last Will And Fund Recovery Options Supported
+## Trustless Last Will and ADA Recovery Options Supported
 ## Lost your hardware wallet?
 Lost your 24 word seed phrase too?
 No problem!
 ## Funds released to recovery accounts or beneficiaries after a period of inactivity
 ## :)